-The financial statements, which are prepared by the PSPA, comprise:
+The Judicial Pension Scheme 2004 financial statements, which are prepared by the PSPA, comprise:

-- The statement of net assets available for benefits as at 31 March 2016; - The fund account for the year then ended; and - The notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- The statement of net assets available for benefits as at 31 March 2017; - The fund account for the year then ended; and - The notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in their preparation comprises applicable Isle of Man law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland".
-In applying the financial framework, the PSPA has made a number of subjective judgments, for example in respect of significant accounting estimates.
+The financial reporting framework that has been applied in their preparation comprises applicable Isle of Man law and United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland".
+In applying the financial framework, the PSPA has made a number of subjective judgements, for example in respect of significant accounting estimates.
 In making such estimates, they have made assumptions and considered future events.